 During the past decade, Luxembourg has emerged as a leading hub for private equity capital-raising and transaction activity.
 Brexit has led to further growth in the market, as many private equity firms have taken the opportunity to strengthen their presence in the Grand-Duchy.

 However, the challenges faced in 2020 as a result of the Covid-19 pandemic have been unprecedented, and private equity firms have not been immune from the general uncertainty.

 These are challenging times for the industry.
 Deal flow has diminished, and lockdown and restrictions have made it challenging to carry out due diligence and conduct deals when we cannot meet physically.
 However, we sense optimism and resilience in the private equity community, and our experience tells us that high-quality transactions will continue.
 There are still many private equity firms with plentiful cash available for investment, and the pandemic is likely to lead to opportunities for discounted deals – which should mean that private equity management companies will keep us busier than ever.

-The purpose of the BCC Tax and Legal Newsletters is to provide additional regular bimonthly updates of key Tax and Legal developments in Luxembourg that may be relevant to your business.
-The present newsletters issued by member firms of the Tax and Legal groups cover the period from May to June 20210.
+The purpose of the BCC Tax and Legal Newsletters is to provide additional regular bimonthly updates on key Tax and Legal developments in Luxembourg that may be relevant to your business.
+The present newsletters issued by member firms of the Tax and Legal groups cover the period from May - June 2022.